oun111/zas/README.md

  * `win`: vss project files of zas under windows
  * `wrapper`: library classes for java/python that encapsulates APIs onto ZAS

+## Wrappers
+ Both java and python wrappers load a c library named `libcwpr` that encapsulates a completed usages of ZAS APIs

 ## HOWTO

  ### `In c++, one should access MYSQL with ZAS like this:`